joy-prime/joy-types/README.md

 Given a parameterized type and a value that is a member of the type, the `::joy/type-params` method returns a map with complete, specific type parameters for that value.
 "Specific" means that type parameters which represent types are instantiated with the narrowest subtype that fits.

+Joy' provides a magical type `joy/Self` that takes on the type value of its `::joy/self` type parameter.

+## Interfaces

+A class can have one or more "interfaces", which are "interface implementations" of "interface types".
+An interface type is a member of the `::joy/Interface` class and specifies a set of Clojure symbols that refer to specially declared functions: the "methods" of the interface.
+Following the approach used by Clojure spec for specifying maps, a `::joy/Interface` does *not* directly specify the types of its methods.
+Rather, a given (namespaced) method symbol always has the same function type, which is available in the method's metadata.
+The same method symbol can be used in multiple interfaces.

+Each method takes an "instance" of the interface type as its first parameter (conventionally called `this`) and can be invoked directly by client code.
+(The phrase "instance of the interface type" means a value that is a member of the interface type.)

+An interface implementation is a map from method symbols to method implementation functions.
+This map is used when defining a class; it is *not* used by clients of the interface.
+Rather, each method is a Clojure function that the client directly invokes; the method dispatches on the class of its first argument to the appropriate implementation function.

+When a method checks its parameter types, it provides the bare class type of its `this` argument in the `::joy/self` type parameter.
+This can be conveniently referenced in parameter types as the magical `joy/Self` type described above.

+## Class Definitions

+A Joy' class definition can specify the following:

+* *metatype*: the type of the class' types.
+If this is unspecified, then as a default, the class is provided with a metatype that has a single value representing the bare class type.

+* *parent types*: supertypes of the bare class type.
+These are listed in priority order for the purpose of choosing the implementation of an interface if more than one is available.
+The list of parent types cannot be changed after the class is defined (unless the class is entirely redefined).

+* *interfaces*: interface implementations that apply to values that are members of the bare class type.
+  Additional interfaces can be added after the class is defined.

+* *parameters*: the names (keywords) of type parameters.
+When these represent types, they are taken as covariant parameters for computing subtypes.

+* *contravariant parameters*: the name (keywords) of contravariant type parameters.
+These must all represent types.

 ## Function Types